A Survey on Multimodal Disinformation Detection: Multimodal Harmful Content Detection

-Hate speech is another important problem that spread over social media. ``Hateful Memes Challenge'' is an important milestone to advance the research on this topic and the tasks is to detect hateful memes \cite{kiela2020hateful}. \cite{das2020detecting} proposed different approaches for hatefulness detection in memes such as (i) extract caption and include this information with multimodal model, (ii) use sentiment as an additional feature with multimodal representations.
-For hate speech detection, \cite{Yang2019exploring} reported that augmenting text with image embedding immediately boosts performance. \cite{Vijayaraghavan2019multimodalhate} proposed methods for interpreting multimodal hate speech detection models, where the modalities consist of text and socio-cultural information rather than images.
-Concurrently, \cite{Gomez2020exploring} introduced a larger dataset (150,000 tweets) for multimodal hate speech detection, which consists of six categories such as \textit{no attacks to any community}, \textit{racist}, \textit{sexist}, \textit{homophobic}, \textit{religion based attacks} and \textit{attacks to other communities}.
+Hate speech is another important problem that spreads over social media.
+The ``Hateful Memes Challenge'' is an important milestone to advance the research on this topic and the tasks is to detect hateful memes \cite{kiela2020hateful}. \citet{das2020detecting} proposed different approaches for hatefulness detection in memes such as (\emph{i})~extract the caption and include this information with the multimodal model, (\emph{ii})~use sentiment as an additional feature with multimodal representations.
+For hate speech detection, \citet{Yang2019exploring} explored different fusion techniques such as concatenation, bilinear, gated summation, and attention, and reported that combining the text with image embedding boosted the performance in all cases. \citet{Vijayaraghavan2019multimodalhate} proposed methods for interpreting multimodal hate speech detection models, where the modalities consist of text and socio-cultural information rather than images.
+Concurrently, \citet{Gomez2020exploring} introduced a larger dataset of 150K tweets for multimodal hate speech detection, consisting of six labels.

-Propaganda is another topic which has been explored in multimodal setting. \cite{seo2014visual} showed how Twitter was by Israel Defense Forces and Hamas as a propaganda tool during the 2012 Gaza conflict to build international support for their own side. \cite{SemEval2021-6-Dimitrov} addressed the detection of persuasion techniques in memes.
-They collected a dataset of 950 Facebook memes on multiple relevant topics such as politics, COVID-19, vaccines and gender equality.
-They used both textual and visual content of a meme to identify if it contains one or more of the 22 propaganda techniques defined in their work.
-Their analysis of the dataset showed that while propaganda is not always factually false or harmful, most memes are used to damage the reputation of a person or a group of people. \cite{Glenski2019MultilingualMD} explored multilingual multimodal content for deception detection to distinguish between disinformation, propaganda, conspiracy, hoax, and clickbait.
+Propaganda is another topic that has been explored in multimodal settings. \citet{seo2014visual} showed how Twitter was used as a propaganda tool during the 2012 Gaza conflict to build international support for each side of the conflict. \citet{SemEval2021-6-Dimitrov} addressed the detection of persuasion techniques in memes.
+Their analysis of the dataset showed that while propaganda is not always factually false or harmful, most memes are used to damage the reputation of a person or a group of people. \citet{dimitrov2021detecting} highlighted the importance of both modalities for detecting fine-grained propaganda techniques, with VisualBERT yielding 19\% improvement compared to using the image modality only (with ResNet-152), and 11\% improvement compared to using the text modality only (with BERT).
+Similar observations were made by \cite{kiela2020hateful} for hateful meme detection. \citet{Glenski2019MultilingualMD} explored multilingual multimodal content and categorizes disinformation, propaganda, conspiracy, hoax, and clickbait.